nprapps/nprapps.github.com/_posts/2012-11-6-npr-news-apps-blog.markdown

 ###Publishing to GitHub

-We've created a GitHub repo called "[nprapps.github.com](https://github.com/nprapps/nprapps.github.com)".
+We've created a GitHub repo called "[nprapps.github.com](https://github.com/nprapps/nprapps.github.com)" (see documentation for publishing to ).
 Inside that directory on your local machine, run <code>jekyll</code>.
 That will build the site.
 As you edit, the site will be automatically rebuilt, a process you'll notice in the Terminal.
 To see the site running locally, execute <code>jekyll --server</code>, and then point your browser to <code>localhost:4000</code>.

 When you're satisfied with your post, commit the code and use <code>git push</code> to publish.
 The site will be updated online soon after.

-<em>Thanks to our former interns, <a href="http://twitter.com/afwong">Angela Wong</a> and <a href="http://twitter.com/KevinUhrm">Kevin Uhrmacher</a>, for their design work.</em>
+<em>Thanks to our former interns, <a href="http://twitter.com/afwong">Angela Wong</a> and <a href="http://twitter.com/KevinUhrm">Kevin Uhrmacher</a>, for designing the site.</em>